tomytzhou/adls_group_11/README.md

 This function uses the previously loaded checkpoints to construct a teacher model to be used for the distillation process.

 ### Construct Search Space

-Based on the teacher model, constrcut a dictionary of feasible architecture parameters for the student models.
-The config of the teacher model is used to create a range of config parameters to be used.
-This step is currently done manually.
+Based on the teacher model configuration, automatically construct a dictionary of feasible architecture parameters for the student models.
+The search space includes the following parameters:
+- **num_hidden_layers**: Number of transformer layers in the model
+- **num_attention_heads**: Number of attention heads in each layer
+- **hidden_size**: Dimension of the hidden representations
+- **intermediate_size**: Dimension of the feedforward network
+- **hidden_act**: Activation function used in the model

 ### Mini-KD